lqc/thinkcspy/source/index.rst

 Corresponding author: p.wentworth@ru.ac.za

-Source respository is at at https://code.launchpad.net/~thinkcspy-rle-team/thinkcspy/thinkcspy3-rle
+Source repository is at https://code.launchpad.net/~thinkcspy-rle-team/thinkcspy/thinkcspy3-rle

 For offline use, download a zip file of the html or a pdf version (updated less often) from http://www.ict.ru.ac.za/Resources/cspw/thinkcspy3/